 The Natural Resource Management (NRM) Department has provided a preliminary summary of adherence to the objectives/policies of the Conservation Element and the minimization of impacts upon natural resources and systems.
-(See attached NRM Department Summary on pages 8 and 9).
+(See attached NRM Department Summary).

 I. Integration of open space; and